 (Note) 1.
 "Air passengers" includes crew members, and "ship crews" includes passengers and cases of trafficking by sea.
-"Commercial cargo" include unaccompanied baggage.
+"Commercial cargo" includes unaccompanied baggage.

-Some figures may not be accurate due to rounding.

-^{3. &}quot;0" means 500g or less, while "-" means nil.
+- 2. Some figures may not be accurate due to rounding. - 3.
+"0" means 500g or less, while "-" means nil.